bharath98mohan/NextJs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Routing Types

+index.js is the root page.
+Also the homepage of that particular folder. /about is the outer route.
+Folder is also considered a route here. /blog/first is a nested route.

+/product/[productId] is a dynamic route. productId can be set on the browser itself.
+If /product/sweater is selected it first checks if that file is present first.
+If not then only it goes to /product/[productId].